nanopb/nanopb/docs/reference.rst

 PB_OLD_CALLBACK_STYLE          Use the old function signature (void\* instead
                                of void\*\*) for callback fields.
 This was the default until nanopb-0.2.1.
+PB_SYSTEM_HEADER               Replace the standard header files with a single
+                               header file.
+It should define all the required functions and typedefs listed on the
+                               `overview page`_.
+Value must include quotes,
+                               for example *#define PB_SYSTEM_HEADER "foo.h"*.
 ============================  ================================================

 The PB_MAX_REQUIRED_FIELDS, PB_FIELD_16BIT and PB_FIELD_32BIT settings allow